cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 something like a `Sweden VPN` in order to get your neutral internet connection back, Internet Service Providers will fuck that up as well.

-Every TCP connection to a border country will be flagged for manual intervention by the feds (I know that for sure, as I've seen Gotham and the systems behind it).
+Every TCP connection to a bordering country will be flagged for manual intervention by the feds (I know that for sure, as I've seen Gotham and the systems behind it).
 Additionally, the Internet Service Provider will slow that bandwidth down as much as possible by injecting TCP RST (*Rest*) packets.

 Those packets will be packets without content, they are just literally telling the client something like "Hold on, I need more time".
+These packets are injected to slow down the connection, as it's not possible to request anything else on this socket until it times out.
+Well, and they set the timeout to the maximum limit possible.

-If you don't believe me, try typing in SSH on a Sweden VPS.
+If you don't believe me, try typing via Remote SSH on a Sweden VPS.
 It's so annoying that you will smash your keyboard after a couple minutes.
-If you ask them about why it's that way, nobody knows anything.
+If you ask the Internet Service Providers about why it's that way, nobody knows anything.
 They will always deny it.
 But when using a DSL connection of the very same Internet Service Provider, it will magically work.

 ### UDP Connections